shikaijin/Analysis-of-baseball/README.md

 Approach
-1. Perform an exploratory data analysis to understand the statistical properties and distribution shapes of 8 key variables of your choice.
+1. Perform an exploratory data analysis to understand the statistical properties and distribution shapes of 8 key variables of choice.
 Perform this analysis for a single dataset that spans 1960 to 2010.
 2. Do a correlation analysis for the following pairs of fields for the complete data spanning 1960 to 2010.
 3. Create a multiple linear regression model for each of the 4 time periods noted above and select the independent variables that are good predictors of games won.
 4. Evaluate each of 4 regression models.